> Coaches Resources

 I. Competitors May Use Calculators for the Mathematics Test

-If competitors wish to use calculators on the United States Academic Decathlon® Mathematics Test, they are responsible for bringing them to the test.
+If competitors wish to use calculators on the United States Academic Decathlon® mathematics test and or Super Quiz™, they are responsible for bringing them to the test and/or Super Quiz™ Relay.
 Calculators will not be provided for students who do not bring their own.
-Calculator use is permitted only for Mathematics; competitors will not be allowed to use calculators on any other test.
+Calculator use is permitted only for mathematics and Super Quiz™ Relay; competitors will not be allowed to use calculators on any other test.

 II.
 Permissible Calculators

 If a competitor wishes to use a calculator, it can be a basic, four-function, scientific, or graphing calculator, provided it has none of the features listed in Section III below.